szabba/eventqueen/README.markdown

 ## Yes

+* growing dictionary CRDT
+* improve the CRDT modifier function signatures
+* CRDT state
+* code for syncing multiple clients
 * "fit all" functionality in board menu
 * "new card" functionality in board menu
 * view settings in one place (not scattered all over the code)
 * "remove" functionality in note menu
 * "edit" functionality in note menu
 * either "note" or "card" as a name in all places
-* CRDT state
-* code for syncing multiple clients

 ## Later